Empire Earth (video game): Legacy

 Empire Earth spawned an expansion pack and several sequels.
 The expansion pack, Empire Earth: The Art of Conquest, was released in 2002.

 Empire Earth was re-released as Empire Earth: Gold Edition in May, 2003.
 It contains both the original game and the expansion pack, manuals, and technology trees for both games, hotkey reference and the official strategy guide.

 Empires: Dawn of the Modern World was considered to be a "spiritual sequel" to Empire Earth, since it was also made by Stainless Steel Studios and released between Empire Earth and Empire Earth II.
 It was released in 2003.

 A sequel, Empire Earth II, was released in 2005.
 Empire Earth II: The Art of Supremacy, the expansion pack for Empire Earth II, was released in 2006.
 Empire Earth II was developed by Mad Doc Software and published by Vivendi Universal Games.

 A mobile version of Empire Earth, Empire Earth Mobile, was released in 2005.

 Another sequel, Empire Earth III was released in 2007.
 It was developed by Mad Doc Software and published by Sierra Entertainment.

 On Monday, November 3, 2008, at 7pm GMT, the WON online multiplayer servers for Empire Earth and Empire Earth: The Art of Conquest were permanently shut down by Vivendi.

-Community evolution and unofficial patches

 Community

 In the early 2000s the game quickly attracted a community of fans, the majority of which were on forums such as Heaven Games.

 Over time the community reduced in size as the game became less popular and its technology became more outdated.
 Various issues such as backward compatibility of the game have also contributed to preventing new players from discovering the game over time.
 The community has been maintained in part by sharing custom scenarios and various creations such as textures and 3D models, but mostly by projects that have helped the game evolve over time.

 Technical limitations

 Empire Earth was developed using DirectX 7 for Windows 95 and 98, most modern drivers do not support this version of DirectX.

-On November 3 Nov 2008, the game's WON multiplayer servers were closed.